BahodirovaS/Take4/Passenger/README.md

 - buttons for different screens overflow words
 - put back the map button to go to the back screen for passengers
+- tap to change photo for driver crashes the app

 - filter pets